jamesdanielv/thermalcam/README.md

+Notice: next update will move more of the upsample into a seperate folder for mutlipurpose use and clean up code.

 old files are archined in thermaloldFiles.zip. as of 2019 individual profiles will not be updated. read features file to see how to change settings.

 latest image showing V5 https://github.com/jamesdanielv/thermalcam/blob/updates-(possibly-unstable)/V5.png